SindieCastro/Predicting_Sales_Using_Machine_Learning/Segment_1_intro/README.md

 ![](RackMultipart20210625-4-1utfyc8_html_4ab7d68794401d90.png)

-Red Team:

-Members: Jeff Bailey, Sindie Castro, Jacqueline Esbri, Manny Pineda, Josh Shehan

-For the final project, we selected a topic on wireless infrastructure.
-One of our team members, Josh Shehan, works in the telecom industry.
-He currently designs antenna systems for a variety of applications.
-So, Josh suggested we work on something related to commercial wireless telecommunications services.
-We all agreed, since we found the topic to be interesting for our project.

-Josh also informed us that there was a Kaggle dataset for telecom facilities in San Francisco (SF), and suggested use of the data and approach it from a wireless carrier perspective.
-For instance, say T-Mobile wanted to expand to a city where they currently have a limited number of cell towers.
-In this case, we can use the SF telecom facility data along with demographic data for SF to predict the numbers of towers T-Mobile might need in a place like Austin, TX.
+# Wireless Infrastructure Analysis
+## Overview of Wireless Infrastructure Analysis
+### Background

+Our client works in the telecom industry for a wireless carrier company and is looking to expand to other cities.
+The client has asked our team of professional data analysts to predict the number of towers the company will need to expand their services in a certain city.

+### Purpose

+The purpose of this project is to analyze Kaggle dataset and predict he number of towrs the wireless carrier company will need.

+### Resources

+The technologies used for this project includes:
+- Technologies
+- languages
+- tools
+- algorithms

+### Communication Protocol

+To prepare for this project, the team of analysts refered to as teh "Red Team" created a communication protocol that includes the following:

+- Post team meeting schedule and invitation information on Slack.
+- Inform the acting leader via Slack, text message, or other social media outlets when absent from a scheduled meeting.
+- Ask for help when stuck on an individual task.
+- Inform the acting leader if the task will be completed late.
+- Inform the acting leader if an emergency situation presents itself and the team needs to complete the task.
+- Praise a team member for a work well done.
+- Team leader will update team members of any changes due to emergencies or a team member needing help with a task.

+### Reason for topic selection

 This topic is also relevant and practical with the push for 5G, and potential stakeholders (e.g., employers) could relate to it and/or benefit from it.
 It could also impress any company that is interested in communications systems.

+### Data Description

-The dataset was inspected to ensure we had at least 1,000 data points.
-After it was confirmed that the dataset had over 1,200 rows, it was downloaded for use.
+THe data selected had over 1,200 rows, it was downloaded for use.
 Another dataset was also chosen as a backup, which had over 700 rows.
 We are contemplating on using both datasets, and therefore have well over the required number of data points.
 The dataset is titled SF\_wireless\_facility\_kaggle\_data.

-Next, Sindie created our repo on GitHub.
-The repo name was then discussed among the team members and everyone agreed to name the repo Wireless\_Infrastructure\_Analysis.
-Invitiations were sent by Sindie to collaborate on the repo on GitHub.
-Now, we are working on creating our branches to the repo so we can begin the collaborating process.

-**Content**

-The presentation should tell a cohesive story about the project and include the following:

-- Selected topic
-- Reason the topic was selected
-- Description of the source of data
-- Questions the team hopes to answer with the data
-- Description of the data exploration phase of the project
-- Description of the analysis phase of the project
-- Technologies, languages, tools, and algorithms used throughout the project
-- Result of analysis
-- Recommendation for future analysis
-- Anything the team would have done differently
+The dataset was inspected to ensure we had at least 1,000 data points.
+After it was confirmed that the dataset.

+### Project Questions